shashihacks/OSCP-PWK/Security Insider Lab-2/README.md

 __3. What obvious checks did the developers miss to apply?__

-__Solution:__ User input is processed without validating(both on client and server side) and stored, allowing the attacker to execute the payload.
+__Solution:__ User input is processed without validating (both on client and server-side) and stored, allowing the attacker to execute the payload.

 __4. Identify the respective source code and eliminate the vulnerability(ies).
 Briefly summarise your changes.__